awesome-algorand/awesome-algorand/ARCHIVED.md

+# Archived Entries

+Entries moved here due to persistently failing links detected by the automated link checker.
+Please verify if the project/resource is defunct or if the link simply needs updating in the main `README.md`.

 # Archived

 The following markdown is the place for archived, old, deleted or unmaintained projects that used to be listed on the main README.md.